 Step 3.
 Adjust the Output Parameters

-If you need to select quality to download Spotify songs, then go to "Preferences" and then select "Advanced" section.
+If you need to preset quality to download Spotify songs, then go to "Preferences" and then select "Advanced" section.
 Here you can change the output quality by adjust both "SampleRate" and "Bitrate" as you need.

 Step 4.
 Start the Conversion